yaroot/show_me_the_doc/README.md

+Poor man's doc viewer

+- on disk file
+- within javadoc jar

-Poor man's doc viewer built with flask, pygments and other libraries.
+built with flask, pygments and other libraries